myikev2/myikev2-website/content/en/docs/EAP/_index.md

 ```
 myikev2(As IKEv2 EAP client/peer) --- DUT (as EAP Authenticator ) --- myikev2(as RADIUS EAP server)
 ```
+so this means DUT must enable EAP RADIUS feature as defined in RFC3579.

 * MyIKEv2 will extract the EAP-Message from each RADIUS packet in pcap file, and pass it through DUT via standard IKEv2 EAP authentication procedure.
+  * the EAP-Message in request message in pcap file is used by MyIKEv2 as IKEv2 EAP payload to DUT
+  * the response message in pcap file is used by MyIKEv2 radius server to respond to DUT

 ### Setup eap-file